krasimir/octomments/README.md

 ## How to use it

+1. Go [here](https://github.com/apps/octomments) and install the Octomments GitHub App on the repo that will host your comments.

-There are two files that you need to include on your page:
+2. Add these two files on your page:

 ```html
 <link rel="stylesheet" href="https://unpkg.com/octomments/build/ocs-ui.min.css" />
 <script src="https://unpkg.com/octomments/build/ocs.min.js"></script>
 ```

-Then you drop the following JavaScript:
+3. Then you drop the following JavaScript:

 ```html
 <script>